640 South State StreetDover, Delaware 19901

-This blood test tells your doctor whether you have antibodies that have attached to your red blood cells.
+This blood test tells your healthcare provider whether you have antibodies that have attached to your red blood cells.
 You may need this test if you have symptoms of hemolytic anemia after a blood transfusion.
 A baby may need this blood test if the baby's mother makes antibodies against the baby's red blood cells and passes those antibodies to the baby inside the womb.
 This condition is called hemolytic disease of the newborn.

 The most common cause of hemolytic anemia is when your immune system makes antibodies to your own red blood cells by mistake.
 When your immune system makes antibodies against your own healthy cells, it is called autoimmune disease.
 Symptoms or signs of hemolytic anemia may include: